Cub Scouts (Scouts Canada): The Jungle Book

 Numerous symbols and references from Rudyard Kipling's The Jungle Book are used in Cub Scouts.
 These include the use of the term Akala as the leader of the Cub Scout Pack, encouragement of use of nicknames of characters in the book for Scouters (the pack's adult leaders), and others.

 Structure

 Cub scout groups in Scouts Canada are known as Packs.
 These are typically divided into smaller sections, Lairs.

 Badges

+Scouts Canada now follows the Canadian Path.
+Badges include OAS (Outdoor Adventure Skills) and PAB (Personal Achievement Badges).